65th ISI World Statistics Congress

 Abstract

-The Office for National Statistics (ONS) is undergoing a transformation of how we produce population and migration statistics for England and Wales, by expanding the data sources and methods used to produce outputs.
-The aim is to achieve more frequent, timely and inclusive statistics about the population and its characteristics.
-In this talk, we give an overview of how geospatial methods and data have been considered to produce small area population estimates.
+The Office for National Statistics (ONS) is implementing a plan to improve the quality of population and economic statistics for England and Wales.
+In this talk, we give an overview of how geospatial methods and data have been considered to produce intercensal small area population estimates to support conclusions on a future approach.

-The use of geospatial methods and data for small area population estimation has been developed by several organisations such as WorldPop.
-Broadly, there are two geospatial methods: top-down and bottom-up.
+The use of geospatial methods and data for small area population estimation has been developed by several groups and organisations such as WorldPop at the University of Southampton.
+Broadly, there are two geospatial approaches we have explored: top-down and bottom-up.
 Top-down methods take known, high-quality aggregated population estimates and break these down using geospatial data at small area geographies.
-In contrast, bottom-up methods take a sample of population data at the target small area, model this against geospatial data, and then use these models to predict populations for the out-of-sample small areas.
-These predictions can then be calibrated to known, high-level population totals.
+In contrast, bottom-up methods take a sample of population data at the target small area, model this against geospatial data, and then use these models to predict populations for the out-of-sample areas.
+These predictions can then be calibrated to higher quality population estimates at larger area geographies.

-For both approaches, we make use of various types of geospatial information, including publicly available satellite imagery that measures night-time lights radiance, classifies land cover and use, as well as data that captures transport network availability and accessibility.
-We also make use of the rich administrative data available in the ONS, including the admin-based population, housing and address data.
-These data sources on their own do not have sufficient coverage for producing statistical outputs, however they show significant promise for use in geospatial modelling approaches.
+For both approaches, we make use of various types of geospatial information including publicly available satellite imagery that measures night-time lights radiance, classifies land cover and use, as well as data that captures transport network availability and accessibility.
+We also make use of the rich administrative data available in the ONS.
+These data sources each on their own are unlikely to have sufficient coverage and quality for producing small area population estimates, however they show significant promise for use in geospatial modelling.

-The richness of these data sources allows us to summarise data at varying geographical scales, from established statistical boundaries (Lower-level Super Output Area, LSOA) down to 100m grid squares.
-Part of this work was to investigate the potential benefit of producing population statistics at 100m grid squares rather than directly at the target small area boundary.
-A challenge with modelling at boundary level is that boundaries like LSOAs are based on population size rather than physical.
-At these boundaries, the physical size of areas will vary and are much larger than the typical grid area used for population estimation.
-Summarising geospatial data at these levels of geography may not capture the detail in the geospatial data and risk the granular nuances being averaged out.
-On the other hand, gridding geospatial information is expected to better capture the properties of geospatial data, allowing for stronger relationships between geospatial information and population to be established.
+The richness of these data sources allows us to summarise data at varying geographical scales, from established statistical geographies (e.g. Lower Super Output Area; LSOA) down to 100m x 100m grid squares.
+Part of our work has investigated the potential benefit of producing population statistics within a high-resolution grid rather than directly at the target small area geography.
+A challenge with grid-based modelling within statistical geographies is that they are designed to preserve population within a target range but vary by land area.
+Some areas are thus much larger than the resolution of geospatial data and aggregating geospatial information to such areas may mask predictively useful information.
+We are exploring whether grid-level modelling better captures the geospatial properties of the data allowing for stronger relationships between geospatial information and population to be modelled.
+Furthermore, creating gridded estimates offers flexibility as a building block to aggregate up to a range of desired geographies.